mocaphk/mocap-keycloak/README.md

 ```

 3. Copy the file to `./realms`.
-4. Run `py ./src/scripts/removeRealmSensitiveData.py` to replace all sensitive data with environment variables.
+4. Run `cd src/scripts && py removeRealmSensitiveData.py` to replace all sensitive data with environment variables.

 > [!WARNING]
 > When importing data (in `Dockrerfile`), some data would be replaced by the environment variables.
 For example, `smtpServer.password` uses `SMTP_PASSWORD`.